MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/api/azure-resource-queries.md

 ## Error responses

-Here is a brief listing of common failure scenarios when querying Azure resources along with a description of symptomatic behavior.
+Here's a brief listing of common failure scenarios when querying Azure resources along with a description of symptomatic behavior.

 ### Azure resource doesn't exist